 When cooking with vegetables high in lycopene, add olive oil!
 Antioxidant absorption will be faster.

 Regardless if scientist have PROVEN the exact benefits of lycopene, the fruits and vegetables which make lycopene naturally have substantial nutritional value.

 As you can see in this dietary report card, Americans do not consume enough fruits and vegetables.
 We need to set a better example for our children and for our own health.

-How often do you eat fruits and vegetables?
+Let me know how often do you eat fruits and vegetables

 - Cramer DW, Kuper H, Harlow BL, Titus-Ernstoff L. Carotenoids, antioxidants and ovarian cancer risk in pre- and postmenopausal women.
 Int’l J. of Cancer 2001; 94:128-134